-Findings from the study provide insight about physics teachers' preparation and indicate that the physics education programmes for would-be physics teachers generally do not cover all of the content knowledge for the final three years of schooling.
-That is, the physics teacher education programmes are primarily about PCK rather than content per se.
-It was evident from this study that the physics teachers considered themselves not adequately qualified or prepared to teach some of the content areas in the curriculum.
+This study has shown that the physics education programmes for would-be physics teachers in NZ generally do not cover all of the content knowledge for the final three years of schooling.
+The physics teacher education programmes are primarily about PCK rather than content per se.
+The physics teachers considered themselves not adequately qualified or prepared to teach some of the content areas in the curriculum.
 In part, this may have been due to the science degrees which provided the teachers with most of their physics content knowledge.
 The findings suggested that the content knowledge gained from the science degree was inadequate and did not address the needs of the teachers.
 As discussed in the previous session, ITE programmes need to be aware of this and respond appropriately (OECD, 2014).
 Among other things, Etkina (2010, pp. 21-22) recommends that physics teacher preparation should enable pre-service teachers to learn physics through the pedagogy that pre-service teachers use when they become teachers, to learn how the processes of scientific inquiry works and how to use this inquiry in a high school classroom for specific physics topics, and to find out about their students' strengths and weaknesses both for content and processes of learning.